NuvaRing is a contraceptive vaginal ring. NuvaRing is one of the most effective and user-friendly female birth control methods on the market.

 |For best protection, use a barrier method for 7 days from start for any of these options.|

 NuvaRing can cause certain side effects.
 Some of these effects are temporary and only occur as your body adjusts to the ring’s hormones.
 However, if your side effects are severe or don’t go away after a few months, call your doctor.

 More common side effects

 Serious side effects

-Rarely, women have serious side effects from using NuvaRing.
-In some cases, these problems can be fatal (cause death).
+Rarely, people can have serious side effects from using NuvaRing.
+In some cases, these problems can be fatal.
 Serious side effects from NuvaRing can include:

 - blood clots